owaisali8/web-dev-project/README.md

 Reason: Our target market is mobile users.
 As per the norm, people prefer to use mobile apps for hiring related activities like the users of Careem and Bykea.
 For this particular reason we are building a mobile app.

 - Frontend (Optional): React
-Reason: To create a basic information/portal site for our clients and users but this will be implemented when our mobile app is ready.
+Reason: To create a basic information/portal site for our admin but this will be implemented when our mobile app is ready.

 - Backend: Node
 Reason: Node.js is very efficient with real-time applications, as it facilitates handling multiple client requests, enables sharing and reusing packages.
 Our service does not require multi-threaded tasks and hence node.js will be ideal in terms of development and QoS.